How AI-Powered Talent Intelligence Is Redefining the 2021 Recruitment Landscape

 More and more employees now prefer to work in a completely remote setup.
 While some organizations have embraced this shift, others choose to stick to a more traditional semi-remote setup.
 According to a recent survey, more than 60% of respondents remarked that they wished to continue remotely even after the pandemic.

+Combined with the demand for freelance labor, recruiters are facing another potential headache.
 Despite taking a gut punch in the initial days of the pandemic, the gig economy has well and truly recovered and is now looking at record growth rates in 2021.
+AI-powered talent intelligence is helping recruiters navigate this complexity by analyzing labor market trends and pinpointing the best-fit gig talent for specific project needs.

 Recent surveys reveal that ~86% of talent decision-makers plan to increase their use of gig workers over the next year.
 And these are not just IT gig workers.
 Thanks to the increasing crossover in skillsets, people with niche IT skills are in great demand in other industries as well.
+Here, too, AI-powered talent intelligence allows recruiters to discover talent across non-traditional sectors and ensure alignment with project goals.

 While such industries like aerospace or manufacturing might think long and hard before hiring a full-time DevOps engineer or a database manager for a short-term project, they are more than ready to look towards gig workers.

-Again, recruiters are faced with the same challenges here.
+Again, recruiters are faced with the same skill gap challenges here.
 From verifying skills match to ensuring compliance with local regulations, the gig recruitment sphere is bound to be challenging yet requisite for the upcoming quarters.

 Find Talent from a Dwindling Talent Pool

 Conventional talent pools are dry.
 This is old news now.
 Locations where companies used to scoop up 2000 to 3000 candidates at a go, are now turning up empty.
-The talent fish has moved on, it seems.
+The talented fish has moved on, it seems.

 Even in traditional talent hotspots for IT jobs, there is a huge dearth of talent, especially in emerging skills such as AI and Cloud that find cross-industry applications.